joaopeixoto13/OPTEE-RPI4/README.md

 # Update the OPTEE Trusted OS

-First, we need to download the existing OPTEE Trusted OS from the offcial OPTEE Github website:
+First, we need to download the existing OPTEE Trusted OS from the official OPTEE Github website:

 ```
 cd OPTEE-RPI4